-COPD (chronic obstructive pulmonary disease) is an umbrella term that includes several lung diseases, including emphysema, bronchitis, and asthma, which cause coughing, wheezing, and shortness of breath.
+COPD (chronic obstructive pulmonary disease) is an umbrella term that includes several lung diseases, including emphysema, bronchitis, and sometimes asthma, which cause coughing, wheezing, and shortness of breath.
 Those with COPD exhibit reduced breathing capacity due to obstructed airflow into and out of the lungs.
 The most common cause of COPD is smoking, and quitting smoking will usually stabilize symptoms, if not always improve them.

 COPD is typically diagnosed through spirometry, a pulmonary function test that measures the amount of air that can be inhaled and exhaled over a certain period.
 Asthma can be partly diagnosed by a pre-bronchodilator and post-bronchodilator spirometry test, but a doctor must also look at the patient's medical history and physical exam.

 Many of those diagnosed with COPD also suffer from sleep apnea, a condition which not only impacts the ability to obtain meaningful rest but can also severely impair daytime functioning.
 Sleep apnea is diagnosed based on a combination of self-reported symptoms and objective testing, typically a sleep study.
 The most common therapy is a CPAP machine, which pumps a steady stream of air into a mask to keep the airways unobstructed during sleep.